Skip to main content

 • multimodal input answers: what did the model see?

-• protocol + parser answer: how must the model respond?
+• protocol (output format definition) + parser (raw-output-to-Decision converter) answer: how must the model respond?

 • tool schema answers: what can the model call?

-So visual input works with the protocols you already know:
+Visual input works alongside the protocols you already know:

 • react_text_v1